 - Reconnect with why.
 Why is your goal important to you?
 There is nothing harder than negotiating an obstacle when you don’t really care for the destination.
 Your goals need to resonate with you.
 Focus on where you are going and why it is you want to be there.
 This is the driving force behind every step you take towards your goals and what will sustain you when the going gets tough.

 - Don’t sweat the small stuff.
 In a world that loves complexity, always be moving towards simplicity.
 As the book by Richard Carlson suggests, don’t sweat the small stuff.
 Slow down and consider what is important.
-If you face an issue today you will not remember next week, t’s not an issue.
+If you face an issue today you will not remember next week, it’s not an issue.

 - Not everything has to be perfect all the time.
 If my operational experience in high threat environments has taught me anything, it is this.
 It is simply not realistic to wait for everything to be 100% perfect every time.
 The pursuit of constant perfection often leads to procrastination, doubt and failure to execute.
 When you are trying to set the conditions in a situation for success, you need to remain flexible.
 As they say, “roll with the punches” and remain comfortable in chaos.
+Adaptability is important.
 Break tasks down into manageable pieces, test & adjust as you go.
 Don’t let fear of failure or your need to be perfect all the time stop you from achieving the end state.